 Brand Name: Daraprim

-Pyrimethamine is used together with other medicines to treat or prevent certain types of malaria.
-However, pyrimethamine is generally not preferred as a medicine to prevent malaria while traveling.
+Daraprim is used in adults and children to treat or prevent certain types of malaria.
+However, this medicine is generally not preferred as a medicine to prevent malaria while traveling.
 When used to treat malaria, this medicine should be used together with a faster-acting anti-malaria medicine such as chloroquine or quinine.

-You should not use pyrimethamine if you have a blood cell disorder called megaloblastic anemia that has been caused by folate deficiency.
+You should not use Daraprim if you have a blood cell disorder called megaloblastic anemia that has been caused by folate deficiency.

-You should not use pyrimethamine if you are allergic to it, or if you have:
+You should not use Daraprim if you are allergic to it, or if you have:

 a blood cell disorder called megaloblastic anemia that has been caused by folate (folic acid) deficiency.

-To make sure pyrimethamine is safe for you, tell your doctor if you have:
+To make sure Daraprim is safe for you, tell your doctor if you have ever had:

 if you are malnourished.

-In some cases, pyrimethamine is given to pregnant women to treat toxoplasmosis.
+In some cases, Daraprim is given to pregnant women to treat toxoplasmosis.
 Talk with your doctor about the risks and benefits of using this medicine if you are pregnant.

-Take with food if pyrimethamine upsets your stomach or affects your appetite.
+Take with food if Daraprim upsets your stomach or affects your appetite.

-While using pyrimethamine, you may need frequent blood tests.
+While using Daraprim, you may need frequent blood tests.